parmegv/leap_doc/docs/design/nicknym.md

 **Non-goals**

 * Nicknym does not try to create a decentralized peer-to-peer identity system.
-Nicknym is federated, akin to the way email is federatred.
+Nicknym is federated, akin to the way email is federated.

 The binding problem
 =============================================

-Nicknym attempts to solve the problem of binding a human memorable identifer to a cryptographic key.
+Nicknym attempts to solve the problem of binding a human memorable identifier to a cryptographic key.
 If you have the identifier, you should be able to get the key with a high level of confidence, and vice versa.
 The goal is to have federated, human memorable, globally unique public keys.

 There are a number of established methods for binding identifier to key: